scontain/scone/README.md

 - [`stable.txt`](stable.txt): the latest stable version of the SCONE platform

-When you install software, please follow the following steps.
+When installing software, please follow these steps.
 First, install software on your local machine:

-- [`prerequisite_check.md`](prerequisite_check.md): explains how to install all required prerequisites for runninf `scone`-related commands.
+- [`prerequisite_check.md`](prerequisite_check.md): explains how to install all required prerequisites for running `scone`-related commands.
 To speed up the process, you can execute the script `./scripts/prerequisite_check.sh`.
 This script also calls `./scripts/install_sconecli.sh`.

-- [`sconecli.md`](sconecli.md): a description on how to install the `scone` CLI on your host / development VM.
+- [`sconecli.md`](sconecli.md): a description on how to install the `scone` CLI on your host/development VM.
 To speed up the process, you can execute the script `./scripts/install_sconecli.sh` to install the latest stable version of the SCONE CLI.
-Note that this script is called by `./scripts/prerequisite_check.sh`, i.e., only needed in case you only want to install / upgrade SCONE-related commands.
+Note that this script is called by `./scripts/prerequisite_check.sh`, i.e., only needed in case you only want to install/upgrade SCONE-related commands.

 Second, install the SCONE platform and a first CAS instance on your Kubernetes cluster: